This page reviews antique Oriental rug trends across the United States.

 Various areas within the United States reflect regional tastes.
 At the risk of painting things with too broad a brush, here is a cursory overview that reflects our perception of some important regional preferences for antique rugs and carpets and some broad antique Oriental rug trends in the United States.

 Atlanta is a city I have not visited in person, so my perception of the antique Oriental rug market there is a step removed.
 Traditionally, Atlanta has been known as a market with a strong preference for antique Heriz and antique Serapi carpets, along with antique Oushak carpets.
 In general, the South seems to be more accepting of thinner pile condition than New England or perhaps the Midwest.
 This might be a product of the warmer climate, where thinner Oriental rugs are often favored.
-An interesting alternate theory, advanced by close friends of ours, both of whom grew up in the South and lived in Atlanta, is that less concern regarding the condition of antique carpets could also reflect the lower housing prices in the South, compared to the Northeast, which means many new homes are larger and budgets need to cover more square footage.
-Thinner condition is often a factor in the price of an antique Oriental carpet being lower than a better condition example of a similar carpet, so their theory is certainly plausible.
+An interesting alternate theory, advanced by close friends of ours both of whom grew up in the South and lived in Atlanta, is that less concern regarding the condition of antique carpets could also reflect the lower housing prices in the South, which means many new homes are larger and budgets need to cover more square footage.
+Thinner condition is often a factor in the price of an antique Oriental carpet, so their theory is certainly plausible.